Antimicrobial linens: are they worth it?

 With COVID at the forefront of everyone’s minds these days, germs and microbes have become a major concern.
 Manufacturers across the world are coming up with treatments designed to protect us against harmful bacteria, microbes, and other organisms.
 Companies in the bed and bath industry are part of that movement.
 Which is especially important, given how much time we spend in the bedroom and the bathroom.

-The term “antimicrobial” has become a large part of the marketing rhetoric.
+The term “antimicrobial” has become a large part of the marketing lingo.
 As with any new technology, we should always do our due diligence and ask some important questions: Is it safe?
 Is there an adverse impact to us or our environment?
 Will this really make a difference or is this a marketing ploy designed to play into our fears?

 In this blog, we will discuss and explore the topic of antimicrobial products that are quickly becoming popular within the home linen industry.